COVID-19 Vaccine – Frequently Asked Questions

 Q: Does the COVID-19 vaccine cause COVID-19?

-A. None of the vaccines in US clinical trials contain live viruses so the vaccine itself cannot cause COVID-19.
+A. None of the vaccines in use in the United States contain live viruses so you cannot get COVID-19 from the vaccine itself.

 Q: How will we know if a vaccine is safe and effective?